devoblazintrails/devoblazintrails.github.io/index.md

 * Data Migration & Health Cleanups
 * Training & Change Management

+{% include feature_row id="feature_row2" type="right" %}

 Let’s architect a Salesforce ecosystem that works for your team — with clarity, confidence, and care.

-{% include feature_row id="feature_row1" type="left" %}

-{% include feature_row id="feature_row2" type="right" %}

 <h1 class="centered-heading">We look forward to working with you!</h1>